Register Now for EDA Summit 2024 - Virtual Event Register for Free

 Producer published topics are used for more than just consumer subscriptions.
 They are part of the DevOps lifecycle management for their asynchronous applications and globally dispersed development teams.
 Therefore, a Smart Topic delivers on two key needs: versioning and domains.

 It is important to support blue/green deployments, where for some period of time both and old and new version of an application may be present, thus preventing downtime when upgrading.
-To properly handle this situation and prevent data loss, topics should be versioned to ensure that only the data the application is capable of processing is processed.
-Versioning in the topic rather than the payload also allows the various properties to be versioned as well so that properties can be added/removed when versioning the event.
+To properly handle this situation and prevent data loss, smart topics should be versioned to ensure that only the data the application is capable of processing is processed.
+Versioning in the smart topic instead of the payload also allows the various properties to be versioned as well so that properties can be added/removed when versioning the event.

 Domains